compartiLOH/compartiloh-client/README.md

 git clone https://github.com/compartiLOH/compartiloh-client.git
 ```

 Then run the installation script providing the architecture version you want.
-E.g: If you are in x86_64 run
+E.g: If you are in Linux x86_64 run

 ```
-./install.sh x86_64
+./install.sh linux-amd64
 ```

 You can review the [architectures section](https://github.com/compartiLOH/compartiloh-client?tab=readme-ov-file#supported-architectures) section